SIOSDataKeeper/SIOSDataKeeper-SQL-Cluster/README.md

 # Known Issues

 This template is mostly deployed in a serial manner, and uses PowerShell DSC Extensions for final configurations.
-As a result, and because of current restrictions in the Azure back-end logic, deployment of this template requiring 45-60 min to complete.
+As a result, and because of current restrictions in the Azure back-end logic, deployment of this template requires 45-60 min to complete.
 Microsoft is working toward a solution that allows more parallel operations (enabling faster deployment times).
 This template will be updated accordingly as soon as possible.

 ## Notes